 The official guides are The Chicago Manual of Style, and A Manual for Writers of Research Papers, Theses, and Dissertations: Chicago Style for Students and Researchers by Kate Turabian.
 The online guides are abridged versions of the manuals.
 My personal favorite is the Chicago Formatting and Style Guide from OWL at Purdue University.

-Citation and Writing Help
+Writing and Citation Help

 The UNT Writing Center is a great resource to use for assistance with formatting style and citation, writing style, organization, flow and more.
 The lab accepts appointments and walk-ins, but appointments are encouraged to guarantee time with a tutor.
 To make an appointment, drop by the Writing Center or call at (940) 565-2563.
-Hours are available at both at the center and the Willis Library.